ReleasePlanner/RP-ReleasePlanner-Web/portal/docs/DOCUMENTATION_GUIDE.md

 **Q: How do I improve the navigation menu?**
 A: See the Navigation enhancement documentation with icons and active indicators → See: `NAVIGATION_MENU_ENHANCEMENT.md`

+**Q: How do I implement auto-close for drawers?**
+A: Check the Sidebar auto-close fix for mobile/desktop behavior → See: `SIDEBAR_AUTOCLOSE_FIX.md`

 **Q: What's the project architecture?**
 A: Feature-based modules with hooks and utils